Inference for Generative Capsule Models: Generative model for capsules

 with $\z_m$ {being a 0/1 vector with only one 1,} and $\bpi$ being the probability vector for each tuple $(k,n)$.
-However, the optimal solution to our problem occurs when each part of a template belongs uniquely to one point in a scene.
+However, the optimal solution to our problem occurs when each part of a template belongs uniquely to one observed part in a scene.
 This means that $Z$ should be a permutation matrix, where each point $m$ is assigned to a tuple $(k,n)$ and vice versa.
-Notice that a permutation matrix is a square matrix, so if $M \leq N$, {we add dummy rows to $Z$, which are assigned to missing points in the scene.} {The set of permutation matrices of dimension $N$ is a discrete set containing $N!$ permutation matrices.
+Notice that a permutation matrix is a square matrix, so if $M \leq N$, we add dummy rows to $Z$, which are assigned to missing points in the scene.

+The set of permutation matrices of dimension $N$ is a discrete set containing $N!$ permutation matrices.
 They can be modelled with a discrete prior over permutation matrices, assigning each matrix $Z_i$ a probability $\pi_i$, such as: